ARCHIVED - Wireless sensors for smart buildings

 Information identified as archived is provided for reference, research or recordkeeping purposes.
 It is not subject to the Government of Canada Web Standards and has not been altered or updated since it was archived.
 Please contact us to request a format other than those available.

-Such a scenario may one day be possible as part of an ambitious multidisciplinary project launched by NRC.
-Its aim is to develop and link arrays of indoor environment sensors to help improve a building's environmental health, energy efficiency and maintenance, as well as the general comfort of its occupants.
+NRC has launched an ambitious multidisciplinary project to develop and link arrays of indoor environment sensors in order to help improve a building's environmental health, energy efficiency and maintenance, as well as the general comfort of its occupants.

-Under this three year project, led by the NRC Information and Communication Technologies (NRC-ICT) key sector, researchers from several NRC labs will integrate both existing and new sensing hardware, a wireless communication interface, and software-based analysis and feedback systems into a number of demonstration platforms.
+Under this three year project, led by the NRC Information and Communication Technologies (NRC-ICT) key sector, researchers from several NRC labs will integrate both existing and new sensing hardware, a wireless communication interface, and software-based analysis and feedback systems into several demonstration systems.

 The same approach could be used to adjust ventilation and temperature, he adds.
 "If a sensor knows there are two or more people in the room, it could instantly increase the ventilation rate or adjust the temperature to an appropriate level for this group."

 In collaboration with Simon Fraser University, Dr. Newsham's team is currently setting up a demonstration network at NRC-IRC's existing indoor environment lab, which features a mock up office space with six cubicles.
-"The idea is to bring in potential clients from industry and ask them to help us explore directions that such technology could take."
+"The idea is to bring in potential clients from industry and ask them to help us explore directions that such technology could take," he says.

 Enquiries: Media relations